hbourbouh/stateflow2Lustre-automaton/README.txt

-Stateflow to Lustre plus automata
+Stateflow to Lustre plus automate